The Unexpected Success of Silksong

 The Secret to Team Cherry's Success

 The success of Silksong can be attributed to several unique characteristics of its developer, Team Cherry.
-As revealed in an interview with Jason Shrier from Bloomberg, Team Cherry's approach was refreshingly simple yet effective.
-Co-founder Arie Gibson explained that the team had fun throughout the development process, with no major controversies or dramatic issues.
+As revealed in an interview with Jason Schreier from Bloomberg, Team Cherry's approach was refreshingly simple yet effective.
+Co-founder Ari Gibson explained that the team had fun throughout the development process, with no major controversies or dramatic issues.
 The steady and drama-free development environment is rare in the gaming industry and has contributed significantly to the game's success.

 Unique Development Environment